TriKro/rsb-content/part5-generative_product_research/competitive-analysis.md

 - AppData (if they have a Facebook or mobile app) to see how engaged their users are

 ### Interpreting Results
 By understanding the key players in your space and adjacent segments, you will increase your domain knowledge around your business.
-If you can’t find any similar organisation or research being conducted, it means you have not looked hard enough as it is highly unlikely that no one in the entire world is working on the same or very similar business idea.
+If you can’t find any similar organization or research being conducted, it means you have not looked hard enough as it is highly unlikely that no one in the entire world is working on the same or very similar business idea.
 On the flip side, uncovering many competitors does not mean you should not continue.
 The discovery will help you to refine your offering and business model for a market which is growing overall.

 “A rising tide can lift all boats” - so focus on being one of the boats and not worrying about how to dominate the entire segment from day one.
 “Competitors” can also become key partners to help each other get off the ground in the new market.
 They can also give you clues as to where you can gain initial traction in the market.